Hiroaki-K4/func_opt/README.md

 #### **4. Go back to step2 and repeat this until $\|\ \triangle x \|<\delta$**

-You can try multivariable newton method by runngin below command.
+You can try multivariable Newton's method by running below command.
 In this example, we want to find the minimum value of $f=x^3+y^3-9xy+27$.

 ```bash
 python3 newton_multi_var.py